TsabaliraPhower/Datasciencefinalproject/README.md

 USA Bike Share Project

 ### Description

-Describe what your project is about and what it does
+This is project is the bike share filtering tool with user interface to accept inputs and execute accordingly.

 ### Files used
 Include the files used